bugsnag/chromatic-sass/README.md

 }, function(err, result) { /*...*/ });
 ```

-`chromatic-sass` returns an object defining [custom node-sass functions](https://github.com/sass/node-sass#functions--v300---experimental) that can be used with any node-sass build system.
-To provide your own custom functions alongside chromatic, merge `chromatic` with your custom functions object.
+`chromatic-sass` returns an object defining [custom node-sass functions](https://github.com/sass/node-sass#functions--v300---experimental) that can be used with any `node-sass` build system.
+To provide your own custom functions alongside chromatic, merge `chromatic` with your custom functions object before providing it in your `node-sass` configuration.

 ```javascript
 var _ = require "lodash";